Gc04346/ComputerVision/PS01/README.md

 with Python's built-in `mean()` and `std()` methods, and OpenCV's `cvtColor` color method combined with `std()` to obtain the contrast.
 A numpy array was used to store these values in order to simplify the next step, which was normalizing all three of these functions.
-After the normalization, the L1 metric was used to compare the distance between the normalized standard deviation and contrast functions from the mean.
+After the normalization, the L1 metric was used to compare the distance between the normalized functions from the original ones.

 As this was a more theoretical exercise, we cannot actually see any solid results, differently from the other formulations.
 It is noticeable, though, that the normalized contrast was closer to the mean, with a distance of 10.72, in comparison with 30.03 which was the distance between the mean and the normalized standard deviation.
+Probably due to the big white blur at the end of `star.mp4`, these distances were bigger than expected.
+Using the same algorithm with a different video, `globe.mp4`, we obtain distances 0.86 and 0.46, which are way better, and in this video we have a tiny portion of bright colors.
+In a third test, with `bunny.mp4`, we see a lot of the color white throughout the video, and the distances were the biggest of the three with this algorithm: 84.86 for the standard deviation and 28.28 for the contrast.
+These three tests led me to believe that bright colors impact standard deviation and contrast metrics negatively.

 ### Formulation 03
 Python's Numpy library provides methods to calculate the 2D DFT and inverse 2D DFT.
 Those methods are `numpy.fft.fft2`